-| || ||Redlands Tigers are very proud of our history & the pathway it has created for our players to go on grade cricket to represent Qld & Australia.
-Former Easts representative players that played under our Easts banner such as Peter Burge, Jeff Thomson, Greg Ritchie, Stuart Law & Jimmy Maher.
-And in more recent years to present day; Redlands Tigers players like Shane Watson, Damien McNamara, Ryan LeLoux, Greg Moeller, Alex Kemp & Simon Milenko all represented Redlands Tigers at the next level. |
+| || ||Redlands Tigers is very proud of its history and the legacy created via players progressing to represent Queensland and Australia.
+Former greats including Peter Burge, Jeff Thomson, Greg Ritchie, Stuart Law & Jimmy Maher.
+More recently, Shane Watson, Damien MacKenzie, Ryan LeLoux, Greg Moller, Alex Kemp & Simon Milenko all represented Redlands Tigers at the next level. |

 Marnus Labusschagne - Australian Test Player (Cap 455), Qld Bulls & Brisbane Heat representative.